 PHRA 1313 - Community Pharmacy Practice.
 Three hours credit.
 Introduction to the skills necessary to process, prepare, label, and maintain records of prescriptions in a community pharmacy to include customer service, count and pour techniques, prescription calculations, drug selection and preparation, over-the-counter drugs, inventory management and legal parameters.
-Sixty-four classroom hours.
+Thirty-two classroom hours and thirty-two lab hours.
+Prerequisite: BIOL 2404.
 Corequisites: PHRA 1102, 1305, 1309, 1266, 1301 and BIOL 2404.
 Lab fee.